It is too easy to forget that you are a good mom. You are. And here are 3 simple ways to remind yourself.

 The daily chaos of raising children can set off a bout of Mom guilt that is hard to shake.
-Jake ate four Oreos for breakfast and thinks he is the newest star of WWE while Sofia refuses to brush her teeth and you still have a pile of laundry that isn’t going to wash itself.
+Jake ate four Oreos for breakfast and thinks he is the newest star of WWE while Sofia refuses to brush her hair and you still have a pile of laundry that isn’t going to wash itself.
 And it’s all your fault.

 I’m not a bad Mom.
-I love my kids and I take care of them; that’s about it on the requirements for a good parent.
+I love my kids and I take good care of them; that’s about it on the requirements for a good parent.
 Everything else is just details.
 I am a good Mom.
 Sometimes I just forget.

-Let’s get your head straight with three ways to remind yourself- right now- that YOU ARE A GOOD MOM!
+Three ways to remind yourself- right now- that YOU ARE A GOOD MOM!

 3 Simple Ways to Remind Yourself You are a Good Mom

 2. Take a mental/visual inventory of their toys– Not to look at what you bought for them.
 Rather, looking around reminds you of what you have played with them.
 Think of all the times you have gotten down on the floor and built LEGOs or Thomas train tracks.
 I bet at some point you have dressed, undressed, and redressed Barbie more times than you have changed your own clothes in a week.
-Remember that time you let Annie win Candy Land and she danced around the room?
+Remember that time you let your daughter win Candy Land and she danced around the room?
 You are a good Mom. (repeat to yourself: I am a good Mom!)

 3. Read their baby books– Wasn’t he so small and cozy when you brought him home from the hospital?
 Can you believe you brought home a 8lb 2 oz baby and managed to care for him and keep him alive for seven years?
 Look at how much he has grown because you fed him, changed his diapers, and cared for him with the last bit of energy you could muster.
 And those big gaps in the Baby Book where you didn’t record a weight or a first tooth?
 Those are the parts of the book you should be most proud of: those are the times when you were too busy taking care of or playing with your baby and didn’t have time to write in the book.
 You are a good Mom. (repeat to yourself: I am a good Mom!
 I always have been and I always will be).

 You struggled through that first night.
 You went without sleep for three straight months.
 You mastered breastfeeding- or you didn’t.
 You bathed him and fed him and clothed him.
 You missed showers and meals.
 You traded in your wine glass for a sippy cup.
 You worried about every sniffle and cough.
 You sacrificed, you laughed, you cried, you loved more than you could ever imagine was possible.
 Can you see it there in the baby pictures?
 In the toys you’ve played with?
 In the baby book you sometimes kept up?
-I see it.
+It’s there.
 Your kids see it.
 They feel it in their hearts.